Revisiting the implications of CPT and unitarity for baryogenesis and leptogenesis: Remarks and Conclusion

 \section{Remarks and Conclusion}

-We have done a thorough analysis of the \wn theorem and demonstrated its applicability in various scenarios of B\slash L assignment to the decaying particle.
-Having expanded the interaction amplitude in a perturbation series in the B\slash L-violating coupling \aslb, we have shown the non-trivial implication of the theorem in the case where B\slash L assignments are such that the initial particle may decay by B\slash L-conserving interactions in addition to B\slash L-violating interactions.
-In particular, it turns out that in such cases, the asymmetry generated due to B\slash L-violating decays may be augmented by B\slash L-conserving interactions in the loop graphs, in a way that appears contrary to the consequences of the \wn theorem.
-This re-interpretation of the theorem has significant implications for models of baryogenesis and leptogenesis --- by opening up channels of CP violation generation that might have been earlier ignored with the intention of subscribing to the theorem's stringent requirements.
-In addition to setting up new models for B\slash L-genesis employing B\slash L conserving channels as we have shown, it might be an interesting exercise to re-analyse some currently proposed models of Baryogenesis and Leptogenesis in the light of this interpretation..
+We have expanded the interaction amplitude in a perturbation series in the B\slash L-violating coupling \aslb, in order to show the non-trivial implication of the \wn theorem in the case where B\slash L assignments are naturally and consistently such that the initial particle may decay by B\slash L-conserving interactions in addition to B\slash L-violating interactions.
+In particular, it turns out that in such cases, the asymmetry generated due to B\slash L-violating decays may be augmented by B\slash L-conserving interactions in the loop graphs, in a way that deceptively appears contrary to the consequences of the \wn theorem.
+This re-interpretation of the theorem has significant implications for models of baryogenesis and leptogenesis by opening up channels which allow for the generation of CP violation that might have been earlier ignored with the intention of subscribing to the theorem's stringent requirements.
+Additionally, the replacement of a B/L violating coupling by a B/L conserving one, as discussed above, may allow for enhanced generation of CP violation since the former are typically constrained by experiment to be small.
+As is well known, the generation of ``sufficient'' CP asymmetry remains an issue not just in the Standard Model but in most extensions of it as well.
+We have illustrated our main result by constructing a toy model in baryogenesis from out-of-equilibrium decays of heavy bosons.

+In addition to setting up new models for B\slash L-genesis employing B\slash L conserving channels as we have shown, it might be an interesting exercise to re-analyse some currently proposed models of Baryogenesis and Leptogenesis in the light of this interpretation.
 As an example of this approach, we have considered a recently proposed model of leptogenesis which generates a CP asymmetry only at the two-loop level.
-By studying a simple variation of this model, which allows B\slash L conserving decays, we have shown that it is possible to generate sufficient CP asymmetry at the one loop level.
+By studying a simple variation of this model obtained by slightly altering its particle content in a way which allows B\slash L conserving decays, we have shown that it is possible to generate sufficient CP asymmetry at the one loop level.